Introduction: The Silent Crisis: Why Men Struggle to Talk About Mental Health

 People can connect with people who have experienced similar things through peer mentorship.
 Being able to relate to and get support from someone who has “been there” can foster trust and allow for vulnerability.

 Promoting work environments that support mental health can also be quite effective.
-Everyone benefits from a healthy workplace when employers promote mental health through open communication, flexible scheduling, and therapy, particularly men who might feel under pressure to maintain their composure.
+Everyone benefits from a healthy workplace when employers promote mental health through open communication, flexible scheduling, and therapy, particularly men, who might feel pressured to maintain their composure.

 These initiatives come together to provide a network of safety and support that every guy deserves.